The Strongest took advantage of La Paz's altittude and ensure the comeback against Plaza Colonia

-Everyone knows the difficulties of playing in the 3,650 meter high Bolivian capital La Paz.
-The Strongest were sure to use that opportunity to their advantage tonight when they beat Plaza Colonia 3-0 with a brace from Argentine striker Martin Prost.
+The Bolivian side The Strongest were sure to take advantage of being familiar with playing on the 3,650-meter altitude of La Paz to beat Plaza Colonia 3-0 with a brace from Argentine striker Martin Prost.

 Plaza Colonia's two-goal lead secured in the first leg in Montevideo came under attack after a two-goal-in-four-minute moment created by the locals.
 Uruguayan Rodrigo Amaral opened the scoring after a great shot from outside the box in the 2nd minute of action, while four minutes later it was Martin Prost who put the ball into the back of Nicolás Guirin's goal to seal the tie.